novayo/LeetCode/0419_Battleships_in_a_Board/README.md

 * Memory Usage: 14.4 MB, less than 99.70% of Python3 online submissions for Battleships in a Board.

 > count if X is the front or the back of the battleship

+---

+try_2.py: O(n) O(1)

+* Runtime: 131 ms, faster than 35.06% of Python3 online submissions for Battleships in a Board.
+* Memory Usage: 14.4 MB, less than 69.03% of Python3 online submissions for Battleships in a Board.

+> find top left